vanaigr/LumaflyKnight/README.md

 - Poles, lamps, etc.
 - Husk miners (including Myla).
-- Crystallised husks.
+- Crystallised husks (if `countZombieBeamMiners` is set).
 - Empty Junk Pit chest.
-- Watcher Knights Chandelier.
+- Watcher Knights chandelier (if `countChandelier` is set).

+Crystallised husks and the Watcher Knights chandelier don't release lumaflies, so they aren't counted by default.
+Set the corresponding flag to `true` in the mod's global settings if you want to count them.

 </details>

 By default, after releasing lumafiles from an object, it will remain in its "after" state even after a room transition.
 This can be disabled by setting `"permanentLumaflyRelease": false` in the mod's global settings.

 Loosely based on [GrassyKnight](https://github.com/itsjohncs/GrassyKnight).